aroonalok/deep-learning-foundations/README.md

 # deep-learning-foundations

-Implementation of foundational ideas in Deep Learning
+Implementation of foundational ideas in Deep Learning.
+Contains mathematical derivations / intuitions of some core concepts.